-- 1994 - Seniors Volunteering in Education matched 35 seniors with 15 schools across Ottawa.
-Today, our larger Ottawa Volunteers in Education program places 1,500 individual volunteers in 147 schools.
+- 1993 – Seniors Volunteering in Education matched 35 seniors with 15 schools across Ottawa.

 - 2006 – The Capital Educators Awards and EduGala were created to celebrate the extraordinary contribution of educators from kindergarten through PhD.

-- 2008 - The Substance Abuse and Youth in Schools Coalition was established to develop a comprehensive drug and alcohol abuse program that focused on prevention, education, and treatment for students in Grades 7 to 12.
-Running now under the name ‘project step’, this program provided over 1,400 local students and more than 200 parents with free substance abuse counselling in 2017.
+- 2008 – The Substance Abuse and Youth in Schools Coalition was established to develop a comprehensive drug and alcohol abuse program that focused on prevention, education, and treatment for students in Grades 7 to 12.
+Running now under the name STEP, more than 12,000 local youth have accessed this service.